Dreams Unlimited Travel

 CAN I CALL HOME FROM THE SHIP?

-Cell phone service is also available through most major providers (AT&T, Verizon, Sprint, Team Mobile, etc.) The ship must be 8 to 10 miles out to sea before you can access cell service.
+Cell phone service is also available through most major providers (AT&T, Sprint, T-Mobile, etc.) The ship must be 12 miles out to sea before you can access cell service.
 NOTE THAT SERVICE IS LIMITED TO THE STATEROOMS.
 Common areas will not have cell access.

 Disney recommends that you contact your cell provider prior to sailing.
 They can advise what is needed to arrange for access.
-International roaming fees will be billed to your account.
+Pricing varies depending on your wireless provider and international roaming fees will be billed to your account.
 (These charges vary and can take up to 90 days to appear on your statement.)

-WHAT'S AN ASSEMBLY DRILL -- AND DO I HAVE TO GO?
+WHAT'S A LIFEBOAT DRILL -- AND DO I HAVE TO GO?

-available upon arrival in your stateroom.
+A Daily Navigator will be placed in your stateroom each night that provides a complete listing of all activities, adventures, and entertainment for the next day.
 Guest Services and the youth staff will be happy to assist you in developing a customized itinerary for your one-of-a-kind voyage.

 IS THERE CHILD CARE ON BOARD?

 Of course!
+Disney Cruise Line is known for their superior Kids' Clubs - once you drop your child off, you may have trouble getting them to leave!
 Supervised children's adventures and activities are available on the ship from 9 a.m. to midnight for children ages three to 12.
 Parents sign their children in and out of the programs.
 Younger children must be potty trained in order to participate.
-Activities have been designed for teen's ages 13 to 17 as well.
-Teen's do not need to be signed in and out by parents.
+Activities have been designed for teens ages 13 to 17 as well.
+Teens do not need to be signed in and out by parents.
 There is no additional charge for these planned activities.
-For children under age 3, there is "Flounder's Nursery" which is fee based.
-Hours vary and you must sign up for this service.
-It is limited.
+For children under age 3, there is a nursery which is fee based.
+Hours vary and you must sign up for this service, as there is limited availability.
+Info on Children's Programming can be found here.

 CAN I WORK AWAY FROM HOME?
 (Business services)

 We know how important it is for business people, even when they are on vacation, to keep in touch with responsibilities at the office.
-You'll find a full range of business services at the Walt Disney World Resort and aboard the ship available for an additional charge, including facsimile transmission, document preparation, group presentations assistance, copies, AV equipment, and computer access services.
+You'll find a full range of business services aboard the ship available for an additional charge, including facsimile transmission, document preparation, group presentations assistance, copies, AV equipment, and computer access services.
+(Group presentations assistance and AV equipment must be booked prior to embarkation) The Internet is also available in several onboard locations.
 On the ship, ship-to-shore calling rates apply.

 The shore excursions are determined by your ports of call.
 Excursions cannot be booked until the cruise is paid in full and must be booked directly with Disney Cruise Line.
 We maintain a list of excursions for your convenience: Shore Excursions